 The next few emails in our series will be helpful to have on hand as you begin comparing financial aid awards from different schools and start making decisions about your future education.
+(By the way, we plan to start sending award letters in a couple of weeks.)
 Today's email explains a section you will see on all award letters: the cost of attendance.

 What exactly is the "cost of attendance?"

-The cost of attendance (COA)--sometimes referred to as the "student budget"--is an estimate of what it costs a typical student to attend the University of Denver for one academic year.
-But don't be startled by the total cost you see on your award letter.
+The cost of attendance (COA)—sometimes referred to as the "student budget"—is an estimate of what it costs a typical student to attend the University of Denver for one academic year.
+But don't be startled by the total COA you see on your award letter.
 Your cost of attendance doesn't just include tuition; it takes into account your basic living expenses, too.

 Why is this listed on my financial aid award letter?